Ghana commits to improving food systems

 There would also be the need to promote resilient production systems of diverse nutritious crops, livestock and fisheries through sustainable and land-sparing strategies and measures that ensure food safety, he said.

-Building of strong and resilient food supply chains and improving implementation of policies and regulations and cooperation among actors, as well as promoting extensive use of digital technologies that enhance access to extension, financial and mechanization services, as well as markets would be explored, Mr. Addo said.
+Building of strong and resilient food supply chains and improving implementation of policies and regulations and cooperation among actors, as well as promoting extensive use of digital technologies that enhance access to extension, financial and mechanisation services, as well as markets would be explored, Mr Addo said.

 He said smallholder farmers, women and youth would have to be empowered to produce more efficiently with greater access to land and tenure security while targeted social safety nets would be provided to protect livelihoods in the face of risks related to climate variability, conflicts and other shocks such as the COVID-19 pandemic.

-The country would work to improve nutrition of school children through effective implementation of the school feeding program, increase consumer awareness and education on healthy eating, and strengthen integrated policymaking and coherence, inter-sectoral collaboration, and private sector engagement for food systems transformation, Mr. Addo said.
+The country would work to improve the nutrition of school children through effective implementation of the school feeding programme, increase consumer awareness and education on healthy eating, and strengthen integrated policymaking and coherence, inter-sectoral collaboration, and private sector engagement for food systems transformation, Mr Addo said.

 He said Ghana would have to ensure enforcement of regulations to increase consumer confidence and access to regional markets.